-The Company (Registration No: 200501021H) is incorporated in Singapore with limited liability.
-The financial statements are presented in Singapore Dollar and they cover the Company (referred to as "Parent") and the subsidiaries.
+Asia Enterprises Holding Limited (the "Company") (Registration No: 200501021H) is incorporated in Singapore with limited liability.
+The financial statements are presented in Singapore Dollar ("\$") and they cover the Company (referred to as "Parent") and the subsidiaries.
+All financial information presented in Singapore dollars have been rounded to the nearest thousand ("\$'000"), unless when otherwise indicated.

-The Board of Directors approved and authorised these financial statements for issue on the date of the statement by Directors.
-The Directors have the power to amend and revise the financial statements.
+The board of directors approved and authorised these financial statements for issue on the date of the statement by directors.
+The directors have the power to amend and revise the financial statements.